Anatoly Shariy: Asylum in the European Union and start of the Russo-Ukrainian war

+During the full-scale Russian invasion of Ukraine

-On 22 March 2022, during the 2022 Russian invasion of Ukraine, the National Security and Defense Council of Ukraine suspended the Party of Shariy because of its alleged ties with Russia.
-On 16 June 2022 the Eighth Administrative Court of Appeal banned the party.
+On 22 March 2022, during the Russian invasion of Ukraine, the National Security and Defense Council of Ukraine suspended the Party of Shariy because of its alleged ties with Russia.
+On 16 June 2022, the Eighth Administrative Court of Appeal banned the party.
 The decision was open to appeal at the Supreme Court of Ukraine.
-On 6 September 2022 the Supreme Court rejected this appeal and thus finally banned Party of Shariy.
+On 6 September 2022, the Supreme Court rejected this appeal and thus finally banned the Party of Shariy.

-On 4 May 2022 Spanish authorities detained Shariy at the request of the SBU, accusing him of treason.
-On the same day Shariy was released with precautionary measures according to his lawyer, Gonzalo Boye.
+On 4 May 2022, Spanish authorities detained Shariy at the request of the SBU, accusing him of treason.
+On the same day, Shariy was released with precautionary measures according to his lawyer, Gonzalo Boye.

-On 4 October 2022 judge of the National High Court Santiago Pedraz concluded that Shariy was no longer living in Spain.
+On 4 October 2022, a judge of the National High Court, Santiago Pedraz, concluded that Shariy was no longer living in Spain.
 Pedraz details this in a ruling where of an appeal filed by the defense against consideration of the reporter's extradition to Ukraine because he allegedly left Catalonia for Italy.
 That was the version of the escape, which the Ukrainian special services sent to the investigator, but which was always refuted by his lawyer Gonzalo Boye.
-According to the ruling by Pedraz, the documentation provided by the defense shows that Shariy is “in Spain”.
-But, in addition to accepting these defense arguments, Pedraz made another decision in favor of Shariy.
-On 5 October 2022 Judge Santiago Pedraz agreed to close consideration of the extradition because Ukraine had not presented the demand for Shariy's surrender, nor the "relevant documentation."
+According to the ruling by Pedraz, the documentation provided by the defense shows that Shariy is "in Spain", but, in addition to accepting these defense arguments, Pedraz made another decision in favor of Shariy.
+On 5 October 2022, Pedraz agreed to close consideration of the extradition because Ukraine had not presented the demand for Shariy's surrender, nor the "relevant documentation".

+In March 2024, Shariy alleged that he was the target of an assassination attempt by the SBU, although the Spanish Civil Guard told TASS that they did not have information on the incident.

 Political views and activism

-Shariy's position on Russia-Ukraine war
+Shariy's position on the Russo-Ukrainian war

-Shariy referred to the War in Donbass up until 2022, as an "internal conflict" and "civil war", while not denying the presence of Russian military in the area.
-He considers the separatist Donetsk and Luhansk areas to be the territories of Ukraine and the Russian annexation of Crimea to be inadmissible.
-“As a Ukrainian citizen my position is that Crimea is part of Ukraine,” Shariy said at a press conference on 20 October 2021, at the Press Club in Brussels, adding that he had the same opinion concerning the whole of Donbas.

-Following the 2022 Russian invasion of Ukraine Shariy stated: “This war is Russia's aggression and invasion against the Ukrainian people.”

-Belen Carreno and Andrei Khalip claim that Shariy supported a Kremlin assertion that Ukraine is a "western colony" dominated with anti-Russian "neo-Nazis", which has been used by Russia to justify its 2022 invasion of Ukraine.
-But on 5 October 2022 the judge of the National High Court Santiago Pedraz closed the consideration of the extradition, since Ukraine did not provide proper evidence and arguments for anti-Ukrainian activities.